Versent/saml2aws/README.md

       --verbose                Enable verbose logging
       --version                Show application version.
+  -a, --idp-account="default"  The name of the configured IDP account
+      --idp-provider=IDP-PROVIDER
+                               The configured IDP provider
-  -a, --idp-account="default"  The name of the configured IDP account -p, --profile="saml"         The AWS profile to save the temporary credentials -s, --skip-verify            Skip verification of server certificate.
+      --mfa="Auto"             The name of the mfa
+  -p, --profile="saml"         The AWS profile to save the temporary credentials -s, --skip-verify            Skip verification of server certificate.
+  -i, --provider=PROVIDER      This flag it is obsolete see https://github.com/Versent/saml2aws#adding-idp-accounts.
-      --hostname=HOSTNAME      The hostname of the SAML IDP server used to login.
+      --url=URL                The URL of the SAML IDP server used to login.
       --username=USERNAME      The username used to login.
       --password=PASSWORD      The password used to login.
       --role=ROLE              The ARN of the role to assume.